cultfamily-on-github/cult-donations-microservice-archive/README.md

-# CULT Education Games Microservice
+# CULT & RVLT Donations Microservice

 [cultdonations.org](https://cultdonations.org) is a place where people can register their wallet address and their linkedin or facebook profile link.
 CULT OGs can check if the owner of the linkedin or facebook profile is actively and consistently providing education to facebook friends or linkedin contacts around the CULTDAO.
 If he does, chances are high that donators will donate to this wallet.